Dismounted/XenMoods/README.md

 3. Activate the *Controls* drop-down for XenMoods, and click *Upgrade*.
 4. Select *addon_xenmoods.xml* as the file to upload.
 5. Click *Upgrade Add-on* to confirm.
-6. Check your template edits to ensure they are up-to-date.
+6. If you are upgrading from pre-1.1.2, remove the template edits made when installing.

 Uninstallation
 ----